UPPMAX/programming_formalisms_intro/doc/index.rst

 .. admonition:: Zoom

     - The course is run over Zoom.
 You should have gotten an email with the links

-    - There will be a zoom for the lectures, a zoom for the HPC2N sessions, and a zoom for the UPPMAX sessions.
-        - The exercises will be done in the separate sessions.

     - When you join the Zoom meeting, use your REAL NAME.

-    - The lectures and demos will be recorded, but NOT the exercises.
-If you ask questions during the lectures, you may thus be recorded.
-If you do not wish to be recorded, then please keep your microphone muted and your camera off during lectures and write your questions in the Q/A document (see below about HackMD collaboration document).

     - Please MUTE your microphone when you are not speaking and use the “Raise hand” functionality under the “Participants” window during the lecture.
 Please do not clutter the Zoom chat.
 Behave politely!

-    - There may be breakout rooms used in the Zoom for the hands-ons.
+    - There may be breakout rooms used in the Zoom for some of the exercises.
 You will be randomly assigned to one of them.

 .. admonition:: Collabration document HackMD